iamnotrandom565/v3-userstyles-scripts/README.md

 # README thing

+## channels2a.user.css

+*Please note that it's in Alpha, so stuff might be broken or absent.
+Before reporting a bug, please check the bottom of the code.*

+This user style is supposed to bring back Channels2A, used from 2006 to 2009.
+Before you use this user style, you first need to install Vorapis 3 (just go to vorapis.pages.dev, and follow the instructions).
+Then, install an userscript manager (like Tampermonkey), and install StarTube.
+Finally, go to the StarTube settings, and enable Channels3, or select a layout from Early 2013 to 2008.

+_The current version is: Alpha 1116 (November 6 2024)._

 ## ytstargazerplayer.user.css

 *Please note that it's in Alpha, so stuff might be broken or absent.
 Before reporting a bug, please check the bottom of the code.*